 Rules and Automation

 Rules and automation turn repeated cleanup decisions into saved behavior.
-Herald exposes automation through the Cleanup tab rule editor, custom prompt editor, cleanup manager, schedule settings, MCP tools, and dry-run status.
+Herald exposes automation through Settings > Sync & Cleanup, MCP tools, scheduled cleanup, and dry-run status.

 Overview

-Section titled “Overview”Use W for future-mail automation rules, P for reusable AI prompts, and C for cleanup rules that target older mail by sender or domain.
+Section titled “Overview”Use Settings > Sync & Cleanup for future-mail automation rules, reusable AI prompts, and cleanup rules that target older mail by sender or domain.
 These are shipped user-facing features backed by Herald’s rule and cleanup-rule storage.

 Screen Anatomy